privacysandbox/protected-auction-key-value-service/docs/inline_wasm_udfs.md

 1. Compile an inline WASM binary with JS glue
 2. Appends the custom JS
 3. Generates a UDF delta file

+There are two options for how to include the inlined WASM binary with the JavaScript code.
+Both are supported by the scripts.

+1. As a module, by passing it as the `wasm_bin` field of the `UserDefinedFunctionsConfig` in [data_loading.fbs](/public/data_loading/data_loading.fbs).
+The wasm binary is then available as a global array named `wasm_array` that the JavaScript code can reference.
+This is the recommended, more memory-efficient approach and the default when using the provided scripts.
+2. As an ArrayBuffer in the actual JavaScript code snippet.

 -   Define your BUILD target: